Cashew Coconut Date Balls

 Process until the mixture starts to clump together.
 It should hold together when pinched.

-Once the mixture easily pinches together, use a 1 TBS measuring spoon to portion out even amounts of the mixture.
+Once the mixture easily pinches together, use a 1 Tablespoon measuring spoon to portion out even amounts of the mixture.
 Then roll them into balls and place them in an airtight container.

 Chill